The Training Process

 This payment button is for your $1000 deposit only and will take you to a checkout page where you can pay with a credit card or a PayPal account.
 Once your payment is made, the previously approved training date will be secured and you will be contacted by the instructor.
 This is a non-refundable deposit to secure your training slot with the instructor and the examiner.
 This minimizes our losses due to unexpected cancellations or rescheduling that prevent us from being able to fill your scheduled time-frame.

 You will receive an email verifying that your deposit has been received along with a username & password to log into the site where you will find your required study material.
 The study material must be completed prior to your start date.
-In the members area there will also be payment buttons to make the balance of your payment and for additional training if needed.
+In the members area there will also be payment buttons to make the balance of your payment and for additional training if needed as discussed in the cost section above.

 See Prerequisites Section Above For Details Before Filling Out This Form